Daniel-Nikpayuk/nik/README.md

 more difficult to prototype applications on the fly.
 The design of the nik library aims to address this---within reason, as it is still a strongly typed compiled language.

 The **nik** design privileges unified literary narrative/theme designs as well as unified implementation designs.
+As such, the code is intended to be modular and extensible with as much reusable code as possible.
+This is also very math-oriented, as genericicity is a hallmark of mathematics.
+Alexander Stepanov's criticism of OOP states this well:

+> I find OOP technically unsound..
+It attempts to decompose the world in terms of interfaces that vary on a single type.
+> To deal with the real problems you need multisorted algebras - families of interfaces that span multiple types.
+> I find OOP philosophically unsound.
+It claims that everything is an object.
+Even if it is true it is not very
+> interesting - saying that everything is an object is saying nothing at all.

-As such the code is intended to be modular and extensible with as much reusable code as possible.
-To further this aim the documentation is intended to be thorough with a user-friendly interface: Along with the narratives and themes described here to orient ones reading, the documentation style will be similar to that of the Qt C++ library.
+To further this prototyping aim the documentation is intended to be thorough with a user-friendly interface:
+Along with the narratives and themes described here to orient ones reading, the documentation style will be similar to that of the Qt C++ library.
 I gotta say, I'm a fan of their quality documentation.

 ## Intersectionality - Bringing the angles together.